3x10e8/musecog/README.md

 * PolyTNN: equivalent to PolyRNN, with a transfomer architecture.

-More information about this framework can be found in Robert et al. (2024), please use this as citation in any publications using this software.
+More information about this framework can be found in Robert et al. (2024), please use this as citation in publications using this software.

 Robert et al., (2024).
 [Multi-stream predictions in human auditory cortex during natural music listening](). *bioRxiv, 2024-*